Macquarie Links, New South Wales

 Macquarie Links is a suburb of Sydney, in the state of New South Wales, Australia.
 Macquarie Links is located 42 km south-west of the Sydney central business district, in the local government area of the City of Campbelltown and is part of the Macarthur region.

 Macquarie Links has been a suburb restricted to local residents since late 2003.

 Sports

-The suburb is home to "Macquarie Links International Golf Club".
-The 6,300-metre long, par 72 golf course was designed by Robin Nelson to frame the natural environment of the area.
+The suburb is home to the Macquarie Links International Golf Club.
+The 6,300-metre, par-72 course was designed by Robin Nelson to complement the area's natural environment.

 Development

-Development has been completed since 2018 with 14 stages of houses, 3 stages of villas and 2 apartment blocks.
-The Community has a large pool, 2 tennis courts, 2 BBQs and a Community Centre for use by the residents.
+Development was completed in 2018, comprising 14 stages of houses, 3 stages of villas, and 2 apartment blocks.
+The community features a large pool, two tennis courts, two BBQ areas, and a Community Centre available for residents' use.